vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

   risk) Resume reminder for strength exercises: Nine days after the vaccine appointment

+* (recovery / documentation and processing) Reminder to check vaccine
+  records: Four days after the vaccine appointment; if the record is not yet available, then remind again after three more days:

+  * Walgreens website for a digital record

+  * https://myvaccinerecord.cdph.ca.gov/ for an updated record of all recent vaccines received in California

 ### Reminders to pause and resume jogging and breath holds

 * (preparation / general energy conservation) Pause reminder: morning